 Once certified, you will receive a customized certificate to post on your door as a way to recognize your achievements and commitment to sustainable living.

-Go to humboldt.edu/reslife/sustainability to complete the online Green Room Certification checklist.
+Go to the Green Room Certification Checklist to get certified.

 It takes a huge amount of energy to run a clothes dryer—all to do something that the air, given a little more time, can do energy-free.